kkatano/bakeneko-60/README.md

 ## Resources

 - Documents: https://drive.google.com/drive/folders/1tddSihOS8Pgf1lTQOjHohYCl8efxXIeH
   - Parts guides and other useful information
+  - ill be added and updated as needed
 - Discord: https://discord.gg/fMY96TeEwV
   - Have fun with community members
   - Talk about Bakeneko builds and mods, and share your works